7.1 Communication and Emotional Support

 | Resident is angry | Keep voice low, give space, stay safe, get help if needed | Matching anger with anger |

-Active listening means giving attention to the resident's words and feelings.
-It includes eye contact when culturally appropriate, nodding, brief prompts, and allowing silence.
+Active listening means giving full attention to the resident's words and feelings: eye contact when culturally appropriate, nodding, brief prompts, and allowing silence.
 It does not mean agreeing with everything or solving every problem.
-A resident may say they feel useless because they need help bathing.
-A supportive response is to acknowledge the feeling and preserve dignity, such as saying that needing help today does not remove their value and asking how they prefer to do as much as possible.
+If a resident says they feel useless because they need help bathing, a supportive reply acknowledges the feeling and preserves dignity, such as noting that needing help today does not erase their value, then asking how they want to do as much as possible themselves.

-Emotional support stays inside the CNA role.
-The nurse aide can listen, comfort, redirect, offer choices, and report.
-The aide does not diagnose depression, promise a resident will recover, give advice about family conflict, or tell a resident to stop prescribed medicine.
-If a resident says they want to die, want to hurt themselves, feel hopeless, are afraid of someone, or are being mistreated, report immediately to the nurse and follow facility policy.
+Emotional support stays inside the CNA scope of practice.
+The aide can listen, comfort, redirect, offer choices, and report.
+The aide does not diagnose depression, promise recovery, give advice about family conflict, or tell a resident to stop a prescribed medicine.
+If a resident says they want to die, want to hurt themselves, feel hopeless, fear someone, or are being mistreated, report immediately to the nurse and follow facility policy.
+Texas requires suspected abuse or neglect to be reported, and there is no exception that lets an aide keep such a statement secret.

-Residents have the right to make choices, including choices the aide may not prefer.
-Choice can be small but meaningful: what shirt to wear, whether to wash face before or after teeth, which side to comb first, whether the door is partly closed or fully closed during care, or when to rest after breakfast.
-Offering choices supports control.
-Too many choices can overwhelm some residents, so offer two safe options when needed.
+Residents have the right to make choices, including ones the aide would not pick.
+Choices can be small but meaningful: which shirt to wear, whether to wash the face before or after teeth, whether the door is partly or fully closed during care.
+Offering choices supports a sense of control.
+Too many choices can overwhelm, so offer two safe options when a resident is confused or anxious.

-Privacy and confidentiality are part of communication.
+Privacy and confidentiality are part of communication and are protected under HIPAA and resident rights.
 Do not discuss diagnoses, behaviors, family problems, body care, or test results in hallways, elevators, dining rooms, or social areas.
-Do not talk over a resident as though they are not present.
-When visitors ask questions beyond routine comfort matters, direct them to the nurse.
-Even when a resident cannot speak, assume they can hear and deserve direct, respectful care.
+Do not talk over a resident as though they are absent.
+Direct visitor questions beyond routine comfort matters to the nurse.
+Even when a resident cannot speak, assume hearing is intact and deserves direct, respectful care.

-Nonverbal communication matters.
-Crossed arms, rushed movements, sighing, standing over the bed, or looking at a phone can make the resident feel like a burden.
-A gentle pace, open posture, and calm face can reduce fear.
-Touch can comfort some residents and distress others, so ask before touching when possible and follow the resident's cues.
+Nonverbal communication - facial expression, posture, eye contact, tone, and touch - often carries more of the message than the words themselves, and a resident who cannot follow speech still reads it clearly.
+Crossed arms, rushed movement, sighing, standing over the bed, or glancing at a phone can make the resident feel like a burden.
+A gentle pace, open posture, and calm face reduce fear.
+Touch comforts some residents and distresses others, so ask before touching when possible and follow the resident's cues.

-When communication is difficult, look for the unmet need.
-A resident who keeps pressing the call light may be lonely, afraid of falling, in pain, needing the toilet, thirsty, or confused about the time.
-A resident who snaps at staff may be embarrassed, overstimulated, or in pain.
-The aide should not take the behavior personally.
-Observe, respond safely, and report patterns.
+When communication is hard, look for the unmet need: a resident pressing the call light repeatedly may be lonely, afraid of falling, in pain, needing the toilet, thirsty, or confused about the time.

 Report These Communication Concerns

-Report sudden withdrawal, new tearfulness, repeated crying, severe anxiety, statements of hopelessness, threats to self or others, fear of a specific person, hallucinations, paranoia, new confusion, sudden refusal of food or care, or any behavior that is new, worsening, or unsafe.
-Document and report facts: what was seen, heard, when it happened, what triggered it, and what helped.
+Report sudden withdrawal, new tearfulness, repeated crying, severe anxiety, statements of hopelessness, threats to self or others, fear of a specific person, hallucinations, paranoia, new confusion, or sudden refusal of food or care.
+Document and report facts: what was seen and heard, when it happened, what triggered it, and what helped.

-During lunch, a resident with hearing loss keeps answering questions incorrectly because the dining room is noisy.
+During a noisy lunch, a resident with hearing loss keeps answering menu questions incorrectly.
 Which action best supports communication?

-A resident refuses a shower and says she is tired of people rushing her.
+A resident refuses a shower, saying she is tired of being rushed.
 The schedule is busy.
 What should the nurse aide do first?